 - 4 TBS Vinegar

 - 4 TBS olive oil

-- Soak two to three times a day in the vinegar and water solution (15 to 20 minutes each time).
-Pat skin dry with a fresh towel.
+- Soak two to three times a day in the first solution (15 to 20 mins. each time).
+Take a fresh towel and pat dry.

-- Next mix the tea tree oil with the olive oil.
-Dab and massage the oil into the affected areas.
+- Next combine the two oils.
+Dab and massage this mix into the affected areas.

-- Another option for Part 1 is a 50/50 mix of apple cider vinegar and water.
+- Another option for Part 1 is apple cider vinegar rather than the usual household variety.

 1 tsp vegetable oil